picarro/sam-foup-public/README.md

 The following command-line tools are provided to interact with the corresponding gRPC services:

-* `/opt/picarro/bin/foup-api-tool` to control and monitor measurements via the `FOUP` service
+* `foup-api-tool` to control and monitor measurements via the `FOUP` service
-* `/opt/picarro/bin/crds-api-tool` to retrieve detailed CRDS measurement data (not available in simulation mode)
+* `crds-api-tool` to retrieve detailed CRDS measurement data (not available in simulation mode)
-* `/opt/picarro/bin/controller-api-tool` to monitor SAM Core events including health alerts (no events in simulation mode)
+* `controller-api-tool` to monitor SAM Core events including health alerts (no events in simulation mode)

 Use the `--help` option for any of these commands for detailed usage, or `--help commands` for a shorter synopsis of available subcommands.